-When a person goes through a grieving process, there are many feelings involved that can make that person feel lost.
-In the cases when living with a pet, especially a dog, the person manages to overcome the grief process more quickly.
+When a person goes through a grieving process, there are many feelings involved that can make them feel lost, lonely, and depressed.
+Dogs can sense the sadness in their “person” and will try to make their owner feel better by cuddling with them.
+For this reason, having a pet, especially a dog, can help a person overcome the grief process more quickly.

 In today’s post, we will tell you why dogs can help in the grieving process, helping a person to find comfort in the shortest possible time.

 Lessons that dogs teach us in a grieving process

 Dogs teach us that the cycle of life is very short and that is why we must take advantage of every moment.
 Dogs live fewer years than we do, making it possible, especially for children, to normalize death and the grieving process.

 They also help us to identify emotions and give us unconditional love, they teach us that silence, respect and companionship are necessary to express grief and overcome it quickly.